 Whenever you create a custom field - you start by selecting an existing 'field type' and then customizing it.

 For example, if you want to capture someone's 'tax code' - you would start by selecting a 'single line text field' and then customizing the labels accordingly (see the field examples below this section)

-Go to Settings / Field Management, and there you will see all the fields in your organization's field library.
+Go to Settings / Field Management / Field Library settings, and there you will see all the fields in your organization's field library.
 The default view is All fields (highlighted in red).

 Clicking on Custom fields (highlighted in yellow) will display your existing custom fields.

 If you select LawVu fields this will show you all the default LawVu fields.
-If you would like to create a new custom field, click Add new.
+If you would like to create a new custom field, click Add field.